December 2023 Tennessee tornado outbreak: Madison–Hendersonville–Gallatin–Castalian Springs, Tennessee

-The tornado continued past the substation and crossed US 31E while maintaining EF2 intensity, heavily damaging or destroying homes and warehouses, and snapping or uprooting trees and power poles.
+The tornado continued past the substation and crossed US 31E while fluctuating between EF1 and EF2 intensity, heavily damaging or destroying homes and warehouses, and snapping or uprooting trees and power poles.
 The tornado continued northeastward and reached its peak intensity of high-end EF2 as it moved along and over the Cumberland River and Old Hickory Lake into the western part of Hendersonville in Sumner County.
 Hundreds of trees were blown down at the Old Hickory Dam, multiple buildings and warehouses at the dam site and a nearby marina were heavily damaged or destroyed; and a 75 ft microwave tower was crumpled to the ground.
-The tornado then weakened to high-end EF1 intensity as it approached and moved through the center of Hendersonville along US 31E.
-Heavy damage occurred throughout the town with multiple businesses at a strip mall reporting heavy roof damage with exterior wall collapses, several warehouses, other businesses, and outbuildings being heavily damaged or collapsed, homes suffering severe roof, siding, and exterior wall damage, and dozens of trees and power poles being snapped or uprooted.
+The tornado then began to fluctuate between EF1 and EF2 intensity again as it approached and moved through the center of Hendersonville along US 31E, with a tornado emergency being issued as the tornado entered the town.
+Heavy damage occurred throughout the town, with multiple businesses at a strip mall reporting heavy roof damage with exterior wall collapses, several warehouses, other businesses, and outbuildings being heavily damaged or collapsed, homes suffering severe roof, siding, and exterior wall damage, and dozens of trees and power poles being snapped or uprooted.
 One two-story home in the area also had its entire roof removed, causing severe damage to the second floor's exterior walls.
-Past Hendersonville, the tornado caused more sporadic damage, mainly in the form of fallen trees and snapped power poles.
-Some homes and businesses suffered roof and siding damage, and a barn was heavily damaged with debris from the structure damaging a home.
+Past Hendersonville, the tornado weakened to EF1 intensity again and caused more sporadic damage, mainly in the form of fallen trees and snapped power poles.
+Some homes and businesses suffered roof and siding damage, and a barn was heavily damaged, with debris from the structure damaging a home.
 Two homes near the SR 386/US 31E interchange suffered heavy roof damage, with one of them also having its garage cave in.
 As the tornado approached Station Camp Creek, more homes, apartments, and condos were damaged, including another two-story home that had the second-floor roof removed, a gas station canopy was blown over, and more trees were snapped.
+One small area of EF2 damage was noted with a metal truss tower that collapsed.